mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/explanation/perturbations.rst

 On Data Perturbations
 =====================

-The rai-toolbox facilitates solving for :ref:`optimizations <optim-reference>` over :ref:`data perturbations <pert-referenc>` by strictly adhering to `PyTorch <https://pytorch.org/>`_ APIs.
+This article provides an overview of common data optimization problems, using model-dependent criteria, that are relevant for assessing and enhancing robustness in machine learning models.
-A perturbation model is defined as a `torch.nn.Module`, and its optimizer as `torch.optim.Optimizer`.
-This allows us to leverage PyTorch's `automatic differentiation <https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html>`_ engine to solve for optimal perturbations to data.
+We present a broad picture of how we have designed the rAI-toolbox to solve these problems, and provide pseudo-code that illustrates how :ref:`optimizations <optim-reference>` over :ref:`data perturbations <pert-reference>` adhere strictly adhering core `PyTorch <https://pytorch.org/>`_ APIs; i.e, a perturbation model is defined as a `torch.nn.Module`, and its optimizer as `torch.optim.Optimizer`.

 Model optimization vs. data optimization
 ========================================

-Standard machine learning model-training frameworks are designed to refine the parameters of the ML model (i.e., architecture and weights), while methods for studying the robustness and explainability of the model naturally involve analyses of and optimizations over the data (i.e., inputs to the model and representations extracted by the model).
+Standard machine learning model-training frameworks are designed to refine the parameters of the machine learning model (i.e., its architecture and weights), while methods for studying the robustness and explainability of the model naturally involve analyses of and optimizations over the data (i.e., inputs to the model and representations extracted by the model).
 This optimization over the data space increases the complexity of